Definition: The yellowish appearance of the skin and the sclera of the eyes.

 For genetic blood disorders, such as sickle cell anemia or thalassemia, blood transfusions may be necessary to replace red blood cells.

-In cases of intra-hepatic jaundice, little can be done to repair any damage to the liver, although the liver can often repair itself over time.
+In cases of intra-hepatic jaundice, little can be done to repair any damage to the liver, although the liver can often improve itself over time.
 The goal of treatment is to prevent further damage to the liver.

 For liver damage caused by the infection, such as viral hepatitis or glandular fever, antiviral medications can be used to help prevent further damage.